FullStackTypeScriptCourse/course_material/week7_express/README.md

 # Express Middleware, Error Handling and MongoDB/mongoose

 **!!! warning
-This is a work in progress.
-I will be adding more content to this document as we go along.**

-**!!! warning
 Until next class you need to have signed up for a MongoDB Atlas account.
 The link can be found in the `Link` section